ashwinpn/A-comprehensive-evaluation-of-sentiment-analysis-on-the-cloud/README.md

 regression, (l1+l2) regression, but we use dropout.
 Dropout operates by randomly deleting neurons within a layer in a forward pass.

+### Transformers
+- We use the BERT (Bidirectional Encoder Representations from Transformers) Transformer model, first developed by Devlin et. al

+- We make use of the transformers as our embedding layers, and then train the other part of the model - it will learn from the representations created by the transformer.
+We leverage a bidirectional gated recurrent unit (GRU) for this.

+- The transformers, utilized as embeddings, are forwarded to a GRU to generate sentiment predictions for the test sentence.

 ## Knowledge Distillation

 ![Kd](https://github.com/ashwinpn/A-comprehensive-evaluation-of-the-sentiment-analysis-on-the-cloud/blob/main/resources/kd.png)